EzakIbrahim/Conceal_Vision/README.md

 It opens the output image in binary write mode ('wb').

 Using shutil.copyfileobj, it essentially copies the content of both the image and ZIP file sequentially into the new output image.
+> [!NOTE]
-This is a very rudimentary way of hiding data and can be easily detected.
+> This is a very rudimentary way of hiding data and can be easily detected.

 ### Extract_files function:
  - It takes two arguments: